How to drain a central heating system yourself in easy steps

 Additionally, it is recommended to add an inhibitor to your system.
 An inhibitor is a specific blend of chemicals that will limit corrosion and prolong the lifespan of your central heating system.
 Over time your central heating system may become clogged with rust, sediment, and limescale, which is perfectly normal but will prevent both your central heating system and radiators from working properly.
 Using an inhibitor will break this down and even prevent it from building up again.
 You can add an inhibitor liquid yourself before you refill your system.

 Is it easy to drain a central heating system?

 Hopefully, after reading through our step-by-step guide to draining a central heating system you will feel capable and confident in doing this yourself.
 However, if you come across any issues whilst you are doing it, then both a heating engineer and a qualified gas-safe plumber will be able to support you and drain your central heating system for you.

-In the meantime, if you have any questions about draining your central heating system, then feel free to reach out for advice and information from the boiler central team.
+In the meantime, if you have any questions about draining your central heating system or replacement boilers, then feel free to reach out for advice and information from the boiler central team.